Evolution of the magnetic field in neutron stars: Numerical example

 For illustration, here we present detailed calculations of the magnetic field dissipation rate $\dot{E}_{\rm B}$ for normal $npe$-matter using the formula (\ref{simpl}) [i.e., assuming $J_{en}=0$]. \footnote{In fact, this simple example admits also relatively straightforward calculation of the components $U_r$ and $U_\theta$ of the flow velocity ${\pmb U}$ (see Appendix \ref{A3}, where the components $u_{nr}$ and $u_{n\theta}$ of the neutron velocity ${\pmb u}_n$ are calculated).
 We, however, plan to find all the components of ${\pmb U}$ in a future work.} Then, using Eqs.\ (\ref{rotB}), (\ref{neutron}) and $\sigma_0 = e^2 n_e^2/J_{ep}$, one can rewrite Eq.\ (\ref{simpl}) as

-In what follows, we take $J_{ep}$ and $J_{np}$ from Refs.~\cite{ys90, ys91b}; $\Delta\Gamma$ due to non-equilibrium modified Urca (hereafter MUrca) processes [denoted as $\Delta\Gamma^\text{({\rm MU})}$] is taken in the same simple form as in Ref.~\cite{papm17} (see also references therein), but with the non-linear corrections from Ref.\ \cite{ykgh01}; for $\Delta\Gamma^\text{(DU)}$ due to non-equilibrium direct Urca (hereafter DUrca) process we employ the exact expression listed in Ref.\ \cite{ykgh01}, but set the effective masses of nucleons to $m_p^\ast = 0.7m_p$, $m_n^\ast = 0.7m_n$:
+In what follows, we take $J_{ep}$ and $J_{np}$ from Refs.~\cite{ys90, ys91b}; $\Delta\Gamma$ due to non-equilibrium modified Urca (hereafter MUrca) processes [denoted as $\Delta\Gamma^\text{({\rm MU})}$] is taken in the same simple form as in Ref.~\cite{papm17} (see also references therein), but with the non-linear corrections from Refs.\ \cite{reisenegger95, ykgh01}; for $\Delta\Gamma^\text{(DU)}$ due to non-equilibrium direct Urca (hereafter DUrca) process we employ the exact expression listed in Refs.\ \cite{reisenegger95,ykgh01}, but set the effective masses of nucleons to $m_p^\ast = 0.7m_p$, $m_n^\ast = 0.7m_n$:

 Here $\rho=\varepsilon/c^2$ is the density; $\rho_0 = 2.8\times 10^{14}$~g~cm$^{-3}$~s$^{-1}$; $n_0 = 0.16$~fm$^{-3}$; $T_8 = T/(10^8\,\text{K})$.
 The first three equations (\ref{sigma})--(\ref{lambdaM}) are based on a rather outdated microphysics and are used here for simplicity.
 We checked, however, that more accurate (but lengthy) expressions for $J_{ep}$ and $\Delta \Gamma^{({\rm MU})}$, available in the literature (see, e.g., Refs.\ \cite{shternin08,ykgh01}), do not affect our results much.
 Note that, in Eqs.\ (\ref{lambdaM}) and (\ref{lambdaD}) we employ the non-linear expressions for $\Delta \Gamma^{({\rm MU})}$ and $\Delta \Gamma^{({\rm DU})}$ valid at arbitrary ratio of $\Delta \mu_e/(k_{\rm B}T)$ (not only at $\Delta \mu_e \ll k_{\rm B}T$).